- IIIF-Discuss = 737 members

 IIIF and STEM (Science, Technology, Engineering, and Medicine)

 As interest in IIIF grows into the STEM community, interested parties are looking to organize a call to scope the current and prospective use cases for STEM and IIIF.
-If you are interested in joining the call, please complete the call planning poll.
+If you are interested in joining the call, please complete the call planning poll (now closed).

 IIIF Adopters Survey